oopanuga/oopanuga.github.io/_posts/2015-4-10-Efficient-Meetings.md

 Yes, for sure.
 Sometimes we need to talk about some issue or anything with a bunch of people.
 We could send instant messages or we could use slack or email to communicate with those people, but normally the best way is to schedule a meeting with them.

-Agile methodologies are heavy on meetings because Agile is react quickly to change, and therefore the only way to get together and talk about the change is to do a meeting.
+Agile methodologies are heavy on meetings because Agile is about reacting quickly to change, and therefore the only way to get together and talk about the change is to do a meeting.

 ### _Are meetings efficient?_

-Well, sometimes, but most meetings are far from being efficient.
+Well, sometimes, but some meetings are far from being efficient.

-Have you ever started a meeting and a great amount of the attendees were talking for 15 minutes about football, TV shows or similar stuff.
+Have you ever started a meeting and a great amount of the attendees were talking for 15 minutes about football, TV shows or similar stuff?

 Don´t get me wrong, talking about football is required, chilling out with your colleagues is required as well.
 But are meetings the right place to do that?

-Have you ever attend to a meeting and by the end of the meeting there were no actions or goals?
-You went out and you didn´t have a clue about the topic of the meeting or what it was for, except talking about random things.
+Have you ever attended to a meeting and by the end of the meeting there were no actions or goals?
+You went out and you didn´t have a clue about the topic of the meeting or what it was about, except talking about random things.

 Imagine a meeting with 7 attendees, the meeting takes about an hour.
 If we don´t make it efficiently, we are basically wasting 7 hours for nothing.
 It´s not only a waste of time and resources, it´s not only the the time spent in the meeting, it´s also the time afterwards to go back to what you were doing before the meeting.

-The thing goes even worse when the meeting is attend by remote participants...
+The thing goes even worse when the meeting is attended by remote participants...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/z_tiqlBFjbk" frameborder="0" allowfullscreen></iframe>

 I always wonder why even big companies have this problem and they don´t have a well established procedure for meetings.

+Meetings... can´t live with them, can´t live without them.
 If we need meetings, and we don´t make them efficiently, let´s make them efficient.
 It´s all common sense, it should be about setting some goals with the right people.

 ## You need to organize a meeting

 Let´s imagine I need to arrange a meeting.
-Let´s see what steps I should follow.
+Let´s see what steps should I follow.

 ### Before the meeting